herrkraatz/react-unit-testing/README.md

         - The difficult thing about TDD for many developers is that you have to write tests BEFORE writing any code.
         - If you're the client and the developer in one person, and you're not quite sure yet how your software should convince and appear to users, better focus on options, brainstorming, and branding than on writing test cases.

-    BDD: TDD brings us to the terminology BDD (Behaviour-Driven Development / or Design):
+    BDD: BDD (Behaviour-Driven Development / or Design) was developed out of TDD:
     - Sets focus on User Stories and their scenarios/events.
     - Sets more focus on the wording for better understanding and documentation.
     - Therefore makes it easier to show test results to the business side to make the client happy - and yourself.

 2. Integration Tests:
-    - Pieces of code (usually organized in components and Services/APIs) are tested as a group among themselves or tested against Third-Party Software (like a Database or Push Notification Service).
+    - Not a single function like above, but logical groups (e.g. a login component, or a Service/API to handle authentication) are tested to see, if they (still) work together successfully.
-    - To simulate user actions in a browser, we will use jsdom module, which is a great DOM implementation in Node.js and gives us a "fake" DOM entirely in JavaScript to run our automated tests against.
+    - To simulate user actions in Node.js, NOT needing a real browser, we will use jsdom module, which is a great DOM implementation in Node.js and gives us a "fake" DOM entirely in JavaScript to run our automated tests against.
     - Examples:
         - Testing if a login component running on a browser connects to a Service/API running on a server successfully.
         - Testing if a Service/API returns data from a database successfully.